Grimace shakes help send McDonald’s sales surging - KTVZ

 But the mini horror films inspired people to buy shakes (if only to make more videos).
 And thanks to Grimace’s grim influence, sales in the second quarter spiked.

-In a statement discussing its second-quarter results, McDonald’s (MCD) said that growth in the US could be attributed to “culturally relevant brand and marketing campaigns,” along with menu price increases as well as growth in delivery, among other things.
+In a statement discussing its second-quarter results, McDonald’ said that growth in the US could be attributed to “culturally relevant brand and marketing campaigns,” along with menu price increases as well as growth in delivery, among other things.

-Globally, sales at restaurants open at least a year jumped 11.7%, thanks largely to growth in China, the company noted.
-Total sales rose 14% in the quarter.
+Grimace’s birthday “quickly became one of our most socially engaging campaigns of all time,” said CFO Ian Borden during the call, referring to it as “a true demonstration of how the power of our brand emerges in organic and creative ways in our fans.”

-“I remain inspired by the ability of the McDonald’s System to create cultural conversations and develop industry-leading innovations,” said CEO Chris Kempczinski in a statement.
+The campaign “contributed to the strong double-digit comparable sales growth for the quarter in the US,” he said.

 When McDonald’s introduced the special products for Grimace in early June, it wasn’t all about the shake.
 The Grimace Birthday Meal also came with McNuggets or a Big Mac and fries.
 And as part of the celebration McDonald’s also launched a video game and Grimace merchandise.